Where Prevention

 Innovation

-A Documented Record of Medical Foresight — Enugu's scientific contributions share a common quality: they were designed to intercept disease.
+A Documented Record of Medical Foresight — Enugu’s scientific contributions share a defining logic: they are designed to intercept disease before it advances.
+This pattern reflects a consistent, preemptive approach to disease control.

-• Community-Directed Treatment (CDT) — conceived here, this model placed prevention directly in the hands of affected communities, contributing to a 90% reduction in river blindness and near-eradication of Guinea worm globally
+- Community-Directed Treatment (CDT) — a model placing preventive delivery in the hands of affected communities, contributing to a 90% reduction in river blindness and supporting the near-eradication of Guinea worm

 Enugu’s expanding PHC network is being unified through a comprehensive Electronic Health Record system, providing the IoP a real-time data platform for tracking and validating preemptive interventions with precision.